cristigard/rock-paper-scissor/README.md

 # rock-paper-scissor game
-It used random lib to generate an answer from player two.
+It used random lib to generate an answer.